Lukas-cag/Python-Space-Ship-Sim/README.md

 # Python-Space-Ship-Sim
-A small project where you control a spaceship and have to get to a target location.
-Currently not finished.
+A small project for a school assignment where you have to control a spaceship with commands, navigating to some random coordinates.